 ‘The new normal’ is a phrase that most of us are familiar with now.
-It was coined in the wake of COVID-19 to signify a complete change in the way of life, not just for South Africans, but for the entire world.
+It was coined in the midst of Covid-19 to signify a complete change in the way of life, not just for South Africans, but for the entire world.
 The virus has changed the way we live, work, shop and socialise.
 It has turned the world on its head and, as a result, drastic changes to personal hygiene and cleanliness have been instilled.

 This new normal has forced schools and businesses to move their operations online.
 As the lockdown is lifted stage-by-stage and people start returning to work, there are a number of changes that need to become habits and second-nature.
 These include personal hygiene practices and social distancing in the workplace.
 This is now the reality until a vaccine can be developed.